The fluid therapy indication determines the fluid choice, the amount of liquid to be infused, and the infusion rate.

 Devices called elastomers are widely used as closure material for bottles.

-Parenteral product labels must contain the name of the parental preparation, amount of the active ingredient, storage conditions, and what diluent or solvent must be used to achieve the necessary concentration to administer the product.
+Parenteral product labels must contain the name of the parental preparation, the amount of the active ingredient, storage conditions, and what diluent or solvent must be used to achieve the necessary concentration to administer the product.

 Types of parenteral preparation